-Claim: The series Amish Mafia depicts the real-life exploits of Lancaster County "fixers."
+Claim: The reality TV series Amish Mafia depicts the real-life exploits of Amish 'fixers' in Lancaster County.

 Examples:[Collected via e-mail, December 2012]